datreant/datreant.data/docs/Data.rst

 <http://www.hdfgroup.org/HDF5/>`__ data format.
 Treants will also
 store `pandas <http://pandas.pydata.org/>`__ objects using this format.
 For other data structures, the Treant will pickle them if it can.
-The :class:`datreant.limbs.Data` interface used here is built to make storage of ~90% of data structures one works with as easy as possible.
+The :class:`datreant.data.limbs.Data` interface used here is built to make storage of ~90% of data structures one works with as easy as possible.

 Datasets can be nested however you like.
 For example, say we had several